matteo-mariotti/captcha-solver/README.md

 #### If models are already trained and saved

-Ensure models and captchas are saved in the paths specified at the beginning of `model_tester.py`
+Ensure models are saved in the paths specified at the beginning of `model_tester.py`

+1. Set the path to a CAPTCHA image at the beginning of `model_tester.py`
-1. Run the `model_tester.py` to solve a CAPTCHA.
+2. Run the `model_tester.py` to solve the CAPTCHA.

 #### If models are not trained yet